sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/metrics.md

 For most use cases, you can access Grafana [through your Sourcegraph instance](#grafana).
 Follow the instructions below to access Grafana directly to, for example, edit configuration directly.

-> NOTE: Most of the dashboards that Sourcegraph ships with is not configurable through the Grafana UI.
+> NOTE: Most of the dashboards that Sourcegraph ships with are not configurable through the Grafana UI.
 > In general, we recommend [these configuration methods instead](#grafana-configuration).

 If you are using the [Kubernetes deployment option](../install/kubernetes/index.md), you can access Grafana directly using Kubernetes port forwarding to your local machine: